-As I mentioned before it’s about a two and half hour drive from Melbourne and a relatively simple one, depending on the traffic, along the Monash Freeway (M1).
+As I mentioned before, it’s about a two and half hour’s drive from Melbourne and a relatively simple one, depending on the traffic, along the Monash Freeway (M1).

 Having a car with you is just going to give you the most freedom to explore all of what the island has to offer; just watch out for the Cape Barron Geese.

 With that in mind, there is a V-Line coach service that stops in San Remo in the mainland, just across the bridge.
-While the Western Port Ferry Service links Cowes with the Stony Point on the Mornington Peninsula where you can catch the train.
+At the same time, the Western Port Ferry Service links Cowes with the Stony Point on the Mornington Peninsula, where you can catch the train.

 Getting Around Phillip Island?

 Again, having a car during your stay on Phillip Island will allow you to make the most of your trip.
 There as so many fantastic beaches and lookouts that are only accessible by driving.

 That said, bike riding is another popular way to get around on the island.
 While there is a limited public bus service operated by South Coast Bus that does service the major towns and some of the key attractions.

 Where To Find Food/What To Do In The Evenings?

 No matter what you are looking for breakfast, lunch or dinner, Cowes is your most likely option.
 There are a couple of cafes and boutique restaurants in some of the other towns around Phillip Island, but Cowes has the majority of your options.